 That's it! it is truly easy and comes out delicious.
 Potato, corn and onions is a classic combination and it just works like bread and butta!
 I purposely diced the potatoes small so that they would cook - with the delicious chicken dripping and get slightly "smashed".
 The corners of the pan get all crusty and caramelized and it's a great all in one meal.

 With Yom Kippur approaching tomorrow night, I probably won't have time to post this weekend.
 For all of those observing the holiday, I wish you a easy and meaningful fast.
-To all the ones I love, I hope that you will forgive me for any wrong doings.
-(Yes, I will ask you personally as well!)

 To a sweet & happy new year!